Hachem-H/Iridis/docs/Error Handling.md

 }
 ```

-Now, when we want to call it, all we have to do is check for the error.
+Now, when we want to call it, all we have to do is check of a value has been returned.
 ```iridis
 IO :: import!("std.IO")